cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

     - disable GW route propagation on these 2 NICs
 2. **BGP over IPSec/VxLAN** if the granularity of the AVS and/or OnPrem routes are required

-> If stateful, the NVA instances should be configured as Active/Standby to avoid asymmetric routing.
+:arrow_right: If stateful, the NVA instances should be configured as Active/Standby to avoid asymmetric routing.

 For reasons already discussed in a previous [article](https://github.com/cynthiatreger/az-routing-guide-ep5-nva-routing-2-0#532-chained-nvas-ars-and-vxlan) the eBGP session between the FW NVA and the AVS NVA is established within a VxLAN or IPSec tunnel:
 - the FW NVA advertises the default route, the On-Prem prefixes and the Hub & spoke ranges to the AVS NVA.